AbdullahNasser98/Tahaluf-project/Task-1 (YoloX)/README.md

 Model	| size (pixels)	| mAPval_50-95 | Speed V100 b1 (ms)	| Speed V100 b32 (ms)	| params (M) |	FLOPs @640 (B) |
 | ----------- | ----------- | ----------- | ----------- | ----------- | -----------  | ----------- |
 YOLOv5s	| 640	| 37.4	| 6.4	| 0.9	| 7.2	| 16.5

+## Note: The YoloX model has couple million more parameters, but thats the closest we will get to the 9M of yoloX.

+Both models were trained for 50 epochs, and these were the results:
+1. The validation AP_0.5:0.95 for **YoloX** was **0.677**.
+2. The validation AP_0.5:0.95 for **Yolov5** was **0.15**.

+Thus proving that YoloX does indeed yield better results and converges faster